It’s funny what the mind latches on to.

 Internal: Two small plane flights on Wilderness Air from Windhoek to Doro Nawas where I switched planes and then flew on to the Desert Rhino airstrip.
 Total time about 2 hours.
 Tip: On smaller flights where there is only one pilot, try to snag the adjoining seat.
 The view is spectacular in the cockpit, especially on take-off and landings.
 Plus, it gives you an opportunity to speak with the pilot about what you’re seeing below.
 Tip #2: If you’re on the tall side, the seat behind the pilot is your best bet.
 The pilot always moves his seat forward to fly leaving more leg room than anywhere else on the plane.

 Disclaimer: I was a guest of both Wilderness Safaris and South African Airways on this trip.
-While discussion of my journey is expected, how and what I choose to write is completely at my discretion.
+Words and sentiment, however, are my own.